shvyn22/FlexingActivities/README.md

 ---

 ## 8. Assumptions
+- **No geogrpahical common sense checking.** The scoring system doesn't include geographical checks for activities because of the API limitations.
+For example, you cannot do surfing in Berlin as there are no major water resources around it - thus, the Surfing score should be 0, but it actually isn't.
 - **No wave data.** A production surf ranking would use swell height, swell period, swell direction, and tides.
 These are not available from Open-Meteo.
 The current surfing score is a wind-and-comfort proxy only.
 - **No coastline orientation.** Wind direction's contribution to surf quality depends on the angle between wind and coastline, which is not derivable without a coastline dataset.
 Wind direction was therefore dropped from the surfing model, and its weight (30%) was redistributed proportionally across the remaining parameters (resulting in wind speed carrying 50%).
 - **Single location per Details request.** Rankings are always computed for a single (lat, lon) pair.
 Area-wide comparison across multiple cities is not implemented.